krishauser/KrisLibrary/README.md

 Whenever possible, objects should be able to be loaded from/saved to disk using the << and >> operators of the standard iostream objects.
-For binary I/O,can implement you  the WriteFile(object,File&) and ReadFile(object,File&) methods.
+For binary I/O, you can implement the WriteFile(object,File&) and ReadFile(object,File&) methods.